01-edu/ai-starter/content/first-hello/README.md

 }
 ```

-Also add this class to style the text we will add:
+Also, add this class to style the text we will add:

 ```css
 .words {